Never miss an update!

 When we practice these we are creating the foundation for relationships, schools, workplaces, and communities that reflect all of us.
 Planning and problem-solving at many levels can be effective and supported.
 These values are equal in the priority placed on them by the Council.

 Each year, MCoS provides a resource called Building Welcoming Communities (previously called Ways to Welcome) to all schools in Saskatchewan, our members and others.
-Last year we launched the superhero theme and highlighted TRC Calls to Action.
-The 2015 focus was on a celebration of the past, consideration of successes and challenges in the present, and planning for the future.

 – Saskatchewan Multicultural Leadership Award